ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/simulator.rst

   python examples/simulator/initialize_evolve_population.py --h

-If you want to generate a huge parameter sweep you can use the wrapper or helper script that allows the specification of parameters with two types of sampling, detemined by the argument :code:`--sampling_type`.
+If you want to generate a huge parameter sweep you can use the wrapper or helper script that allows the specification of parameters with two types of sampling, determined by the argument :code:`--sampling_type`.
 If :code:`--sampling_type = grid` you should provide the parameters in a linear spacing format :code:`--parameter [low] [high] [steps]`:

 .. code-block:: bash